Tournaments

 The London Churches Football Tournament

-The event is provided for Church based teams by Ambassadors in Sport, Kick London, All Souls Church, Trinity Church Islington and Founders ‘Church on the Corner’.
-It is a 6-a-side Men only competition held on 3G Astroturf.
+This event is provided by Ambassadors Football with partnerships over the years with Kick London, Christians in Sport, All Souls Church, Trinity Church Islington, Sportsforce and Founders ‘Church on the Corner’.